 What does it mean to receive a federal student loan discharge?
 If your application is accepted, the U.S. government will erase all of the federal loan debt you have accumulated while attending any ITT Tech campus.
 This means that you will no longer have to make future payments on your loans—and that your past payments, whether they were voluntary or not, will be refunded.
 If those loans have led to poor credit, this process will also erase all adverse credit history related to the discharged loans.

-How do you know if you are eligible?
+How do you know if you are eligible for ITT Tech loan discharge?
 Fortunately, the requirements are fairly simple.

 You are also eligible if you happened to withdraw from ITT Tech’s program within 120 days before the school’s closure.
 You are not eligible to receive a discharge if you have already completed your degree or if you withdrew from ITT Tech outside the 120-day window.

 If you meet these requirements, your work is half done.
-The next step is to submit a closed school loan discharge application, which can be found at studentaid.ed.gov, or requested directly from your loan servicer.
-Most servicers will accept applications via email or snail mail, but to be sure, you may want to contact them and ask.
+The next step is to submit a closed for-profit school loan discharge application, which can be found at studentaid.ed.gov or requested directly from your loan servicer.
+Most services will accept applications via email or snail mail, but to be sure, you may want to contact them and ask.
 Once you have submitted your application, it’s just a matter of waiting to hear whether or not it was accepted.

 If you are not sure who your loan servicer is, you can find out by calling 1-800-FED-AID, or by logging in to your studentaid.ed.gov account.